Optimized Score Transformation for Consistent Fair Classification: Consistency and Finite-Sample Guarantees for FairScoreTransformer

 We then consider the supremum over $\Lambda_0$ of the absolute difference $\abs{\hat{J}(\lambda) - J(\lambda)}$ as the quantity of interest for uniform convergence.
 We use the triangle inequality and separate suprema to decompose this into three terms:

-Under Assumption~\ref{ass:Atrue}, $\mu(X) = \lambda^T \bf(X)$ is given by \eqref{eqn:muMSPAtrue} or \eqref{eqn:muMEOAtrue} and the notation $\bf(A, r(X))$ above makes clear that $\bf$ depends on $X$ through $A$ and $r(X)$ in this case.
-Recall also from Section~\ref{sec:proc:ADMM} that in $\hat{\bf}$, the probabilities that parametrize $\bf$ ($p_A$ for MSP, $p_{A,Y}$ for GEO) are replaced by their estimates.
 The first right-hand side quantity in \eqref{eqn:JunifConv} is the difference between the empirical average and expectation of the same quantity.
-The second difference is due to having $\hat{\bf}$ instead of $\bf$, and the third is due to having $\hat{r}(X)$ instead of $r(X)$.
+The second difference is due to having $\hat{r}(X)$ instead of $r(X)$, and the third is due to having $\hat{\boldf}$ instead of $\boldf$.